dhope-scottlogic/blog/_posts/2024-02-19-setting_sustainability_nfrs.md

 ---
-title: How to set non-functional-requirements for sustainability
+title: How to set non-functional requirements for sustainability
 date: 2024-02-26 10:00:00 Z
 categories:
 - Sustainability